uasal/config_project_template/README.md

 Included in this repository is an [example notebook](notebooks/example.ipynb) of how an analysis would make use of this (and other) configuration repositories.
 What is included in this readme is only a brief summary.

-This package makes usage of the ConfigLoader class (as *config_loader*) from utils_config via the `load_config_values` method, which accepts 'raw' 'parsed' or 'unitless' as an argument, returning a dictionary after parsing the 'configs' directory for .toml files
+This package makes use of the ConfigLoader class (as *config_loader*) from utils_config via the `load_config_values` method, which accepts 'raw' 'parsed' or 'unitless' as an argument, returning a dictionary after parsing the 'configs' directory for .toml files

 <!-- Update the code block for your package name -->
 ```python